jakubtomsu/vmem/README.md

 Note: if you want to use the memory region again, you need to use `vmem_commit`.

 ### vmem_get_page_size
-Returns the page size (allocation granularity) in number bytes.
+Returns the page size in number bytes.
 Usually something like 4096.

 ### vmem_align_forward
 Round the `address` up to the next (or current) aligned address.